 Now of course this is not a complete list!
 There are more apps for teachers than we can count - perhaps we need something like Photomath to help us calculate exactly how many.
 But all of the apps listed will be invaluable going forward in hybrid teaching scenarios.

-Going forward teachers will look to utilize apps and other edtech tools to help make hybrid learning as fluid a system as can be.
+Going forward teachers will look to utilize apps and other EdTech (education technology) tools to help make hybrid learning as fluid a system as can be.
 The future of education, just like work, will be a fascinating topic of conversation and Mentimeter wants to improve the experience.